xtavim/xtavim/README.md

 # Hi there, I'm Gustavo! 👋

 Welcome to my GitHub profile!
-I'm a **Front-End Developer** with a passion for building elegant and user-friendly interfaces.
+That's my cat in the profile picture 🐱 I'm a **Front-End Developer** with a passion for building elegant and user-friendly interfaces.
 Here's a bit about me:

 ## 🚀 About Me
 - 🛠️ **Tech Stack**: React, Next.js, Tailwind CSS, JavaScript/TypeScript